DuarteRodrigues/DuarteRodrigues/README.md

 <p align = "center">I'm a 22-year-old college student from Portugal currently headed towards my final year in my computer engineering bachelor's degree!🎓</p>
 <p align = "center">I hold an associates degree in Computer System Management, which provided me with a solid foundation in IT and system administration.
 My passion lies in software development with a focus on web development, and I'm dedicated to learning how to build robust and innovative solutions!</p>
-<p align = "center"> Throughout my academic journey, I've developed proficiencies in different programming languages and technologies through the development of different academic projects.
+<p align = "center"> Throughout my academic journey, I've developed proficiencies in different programming languages and technologies through the development of different projects.
 I enjoy taking on complex problems and am always eager to learn new skills and technologies to enhance my capabilities!</p>

 <br></br>
 <h2 align = "center">Technologies and Tools 🛠</h2>